-Child Endangerment Defense Lawyer in Lexington, KY
+Child Endangerment Defense Attorney in Lexington, KY

 If you are accused of endangering a child, you need a criminal defense attorney who is experienced in defending those charged with this offense.
 At Oakley & Oakley, our firm has handled thousands of cases and has a proven track record of success.
 Our team of trial-tested lawyers will fight to get your charges reduced or dismissed, and we will fight to protect your rights and freedoms.